ELTEGANI/ELTEGANI/README.md

 <h1 align="center">Hi 👋 I'm ELTEGANI</h1>

-- 🔭 I'm Software Developer @Tektronix Technologies (Application Engineer @Expo2020 via Tektronix Technologies)
+- 🔭 I'm Mobile Applications Developer with a passion for building apps for native android and flutter(IOS & Android) apps. i have skills in Recatjs(Nextjs).
 - 🌱 I’m learning Jetpack Compose
 - 📫 How to reach me:tiganimoh@gmail.com
 - 😄 Pronouns: HE/HIM